 The American Pediatric Surgical Nurses Association, Inc. (APSNA) mission is to be the voice that shapes pediatric surgical nursing through advocacy, collaboration, mentorship and leadership.
 Based on a foundation of research, education and innovation, we will transform care delivery for pediatric surgical patients.
 APSNA members and colleagues support this mission.

-The APSNA Program Committee is seeking abstract applications for the 30th Annual Scientific Conference beginning on May 17, 2021, and concluding on May 20, 2021, in Phoenix, AZ.
+The APSNA Program Committee is seeking abstract applications for the 30th Annual Scientific Conference.

 | Opening Abstract Submission